 Because all simulations generally share the same base components, we do not recommend starting from scratch.
 The best method is to choose the simulation closest to the one you want to build then modify it.
 For the purpose of this exercise we will use the Continuous Wheat simulation.
 Click 'Continuous Wheat.apsim' then click Open.

 2. Click Save.
+Create a new folder called 'Apsim Training' to save all of your work in.
+Remember this location, as you will save all training modules to this location.
 Save the file as Module1.apsim.
 You will now see the new simulation loaded.

 The Apsim UI consists of four panels; the main toolbar at the top, a simulation tree on the left that lists all the components in the loaded file, a module properties pane on the right and a bar at the bottom that lists available toolboxes.

 All available components in Apsim are included in toolboxes.
 Whenever you need to add a new component to your simulations you will find it in one of the toolboxes along the bottom of the screen.
 It is possible to add your own toolboxes; for instance, you might have a few components that you use often and want to make them easier to access.
 Maybe you’ve written some scripts that you would like to share with a colleague.
 Or perhaps you have customised some of the standard components and wish to reuse them.
 We are going to load a pre made toolbox to make it easier to access some soil data.